 Traditional handmade procedures, such as curing, brine and vinegar allowed the canning industry to install itself in practically all the Asturian ports, mainly with a female workforce.
 Making the most of the unbeatable raw material from the waters of the Cantabrian, the great rise was brought about thanks to railway communications and the appearance on the market of tin containers.
 This encouraged the establishment of large businesses on a national level that today share the market with small manufacturers.

 The industry's broad selection will allow you to taste everything from traditional long-finned tuna in the North, sardines, anchovies, mussels and octopus, to oricio caviar and spider crab pâté, red scorpionfish or bugre, to cite just a few of the many types.
-Take the opportunity to taste the products of the largest factories in Gijón/Xixón, Avilés and Candás, with a permanent exhibition on the canning industry in an old factory, as well as small-scale production in Tapia de Casariego, Cudillero, Llastres/Lastres and Ribadesella/Ribeseya.
+Take the opportunity to taste the products of the largest factories in Gijón/Xixón, Avilés and Candás, with a permanent exhibition on the canning industry in an old factory, as well as small-scale production in Tapia, Cudillero, Llastres and Ribadesella/Ribeseya.

 Sea ports and marinas